 Chapter 8.
 Peripheral Arterial Disease

-A 42-year-old smoker with hypertension, diabetes, hypercholesterolemia, and PAD complains of pain in his calves when he walks two to three blocks.
+A 42-year-old smoker with hypertension, diabetes, hypercholesterolemia, and peripheral arterial disease (PAD) complains of pain in his calves when he walks two to three blocks.
 What therapy might offer him the greatest benefit in symptom reduction and in overall mortality?

 a.
 Limb revascularization procedure